jtallen/turner-site/README.md

 # Pages

-I've kept the pages as simple as possible.
-Only the required sections are included with minimal content.

 <!-- Note: The following sections use h3 subheaders, if I add pictures back in, I should consider using h2 subheaders. -->

 ### Landing